willstMSFT/microsoft-365-docs/copilot/copilot-lab-export-prompts.md

 # Export user saved and shared prompts in Copilot Lab

-This article describes how a global admin can export from [Copilot Lab](https://copilot.cloud.microsoft/prompts) the saved and shared prompts for a specific user.
-The exported data includes data about the prompts saved or shared by the user.

-This article also describes how a global admin can export prompts from Copilot Lab that are shared with a specific team (in Microsoft Teams).
-In this case, the exported data includes data about the prompts that are published to a specific team that the user is an owner of.

-The export process is done by using Windows PowerShell.
-To get started, [download the CopilotLabDSR PowerShell script](https://download.microsoft.com/download/b/a/b/babff430-cc1f-46e0-b98b-2997d79af5ae/tenant-admin-scripts.zip).

-You can run the CopilotLabDSR PowerShell script to export either of the following types of prompts:
+In [Copilot Lab](https://copilot.cloud.microsoft/prompts), users can save or share prompts they created, including sharing prompts with a specific team (in Microsoft Teams) that they're a member of.
+As an admin, you can use Windows PowerShell to export data to a file about either of the following types of prompts in Copilot Lab:

 - The saved and shared prompts of a specific user.
 - The prompts shared with a specific team.

+To get started, you need to [download the CopilotLabDSR PowerShell script](https://download.microsoft.com/download/b/a/b/babff430-cc1f-46e0-b98b-2997d79af5ae/tenant-admin-scripts.zip).

+> [!NOTE]
+> The user account running the PowerShell script to export the data needs to be assigned the Global admin role.

 ## To export the saved and shared prompts of a specific user